CHAPTER 69. FISHING IN LAKE ERIE AND BOUNDARY LAKES

 This chapter governs sport fishing and angling and commercial fishing in Lake Erie and its tributaries.

 § 69.3.
-Transportation of VHS—susceptible fish out of the Lake Erie watershed.
+Transportation, introduction and sale of VHS-susceptible species of fish out of the Lake Erie watershed.

-(a) For purposes of this section, species of fish that are susceptible to Viral Hemorrhagic Septicemia (VHS) are those species that the Commission has defined as such by notice published in the Pennsylvania Bulletin.
+(a) For purposes of this section, species of fish that are susceptible to viral hemorrhagic septicemia (VHS) are those species that the Animal and Plant Health Inspection Service of the United States Department of Agriculture designates by order or the Commission defines by notice published in the Pennsylvania Bulletin.

-(b) It is unlawful to transport or cause the transportation of VHS-susceptible species of fish out of the portion of the Lake Erie watershed in this Commonwealth into other watersheds of this Commonwealth except when one of the following conditions is met:
+(b) It is unlawful to transport or cause the transportation of VHS-susceptible species of fish out of the portion of Lake Erie watershed in this Commonwealth except when one of the following conditions is met:

 (1) The fish are being transported to a disease testing facility and the persons transporting the fish have taken adequate measures to prevent escape and to disinfect discharged water and equipment used in the transportation of the fish and the fish are accompanied in transit by documentation stating the point of origin of the fish and the destination to which they are to be delivered for testing.